-By Everett Headley

 Is hunter orange required in Texas?

 Texas blaze orange laws apply to those hunting on public lands with firearms.
-During daylight hours, these hunters in Texas must wear at least 400 square inches of hunter orange material with orange headgear, and at least 144 square inches appearing on both chest and back.
+During daylight hours, hunters in Texas must wear at least 400 square inches of hunter orange material with orange headgear, and at least 144 square inches appearing on both chest and back.
 There are some exemptions to these requirements in Texas, including for those hunting turkey, migratory birds, alligators, or desert bighorn sheep.

 Is hunter orange required in Montana?